uoy-research/guest-ant-population-genetics/README.md

 # Guest ant population genetics analysis

-Code, data, and figures from a study of guest ant (_Formicoxenus nitidulus_) population genetics.
+Code, data, and figures from a study of guest ant (_Formicoxenus nitidulus_) population genetics across a range of sites in Northern England and Northern Scotland, from Robinson _et al_ 2025.

+The full code for analysing the data, and generating all of the figures and tables, can be found in the R Markdown document [guest_ant_population_genetics.Rmd](guest_ant_population_genetics.Rmd) and an HTML-rendered version of the code, figures, and tables can be found in [guest_ant_population_genetics.html](guest_ant_population_genetics.html)

 ## List of figures